Vocabulary Related to Films – Genres, Useful Words & Phrases (B2–C1)

 Script / Screenplay

-The written text of the film, including dialogue and scene descriptions.
+The script or screenplay is the written text of a film, including dialogue and scene descriptions.

 Extra

-Thousands of extras were used in “The Lord of the Rings”.
+- Thousands of extras were used in the battle scenes to make them look more realistic.

 Director

-The person responsible for guiding the film’s artistic vision.
+The director is responsible for the film’s artistic vision and how it is made.

 Cinematography